 Around NCAA Tournament time, Barkley takes part in Capital One commercials with actor Samuel L. Jackson and filmmaker Spike Lee.

 The retired professional basketball player has a successful broadcasting career as a sports analyst and member of TNT’s Inside the NBA alongside Ernie Johnson, Kenny Smith, and Shaquille O’Neal.
+Though his exact salary is unknown, estimates on the internet suggest it could be more than $1 million.
 He’s won three Sports Emmy Awards for “Outstanding Studio Analyst” for his work on the program.

 Sir Charles is one of the greatest players in NBA history.
 His remarkable basketball career earned him a spot in the Naismith Memorial Basketball Hall of Fame twice; once as an individual in 2006 and again in 2010 as a member of the “Dream Team.”